 T h e M a k e r s

 Since 1994 Colin Tulloch has been producing traditional Cremonese style violins after a previous career in engineering.
 Colin’s engineering background combined with his natural craftsmanship and woodworking abilities are the foundation of his violin making career.
-Colin is one of Scotland's most established and recognised makers, his instruments are renowned for their sound quality.
+Colin is one of Scotland's most established and recognised makers, His instruments are renowned Worldwide for their sound quality.

 In September 2008, Colin travelled to Cremona, Italy, to attend the Cremona 1730-1750: Nell'olimpo della liuteria exhibition.
 Here Colin was able to study over 30 Guarneri Del Gesù violins as well as instruments by Stradivari and Bergonzi.
 Colin also travelled to northern Italy source tone wood for his own instruments from the same forests as the great Italian makers.